-• Personalized Experience.
-We use information from previous purchases and billions of data points on Instacart every day to allow customers to easily reorder items, tailor replacement suggestions, and offer targeted, personalized new item recommendations.
-For example, if a customer has hamburger buns in their cart, we recommend pickles and ketchup to the customer based on our machine-learning data insights.
-Because we may process approximately replacements each year, we have a differentiated data set to provide the most relevant replacements to ensure every order meets the needs of our customers and delivers a high-quality experience.
+Personalized Experience.
+We use information from past purchases, customer app engagement patterns, preferences, and billions of other data points on Instacart every day to deeply personalize the experience for each customer.
+Instacart allows customers to easily reorder items, tailor replacement suggestions, and offer targeted, personalized new item recommendations.
+For example, if a customer has hot dog buns in their cart, we recommend ketchup and mustard to the customer based on our machine-learning data insights.
+Because we may process approximately 410 million replacements each year, 185 we have a differentiated data set to provide the most relevant replacements to ensure every order meets the needs of our customers and delivers a high-quality experience.